MassDotMoney/nested-ledger-plugin/README.md

 `yarn test -t NAME_OF_TEST` where NAME_OF_TEST is the string associated to the singular test name.

-The singular test names may be found in `nested-ledger-plugin/tests/src/*/*.test.json`.
+The singular test names may be found in `./tests/src/*/*.test.json`.

-*Note: Sometimes, batched tests may fail, it is recommended to launch a singular test for the failed one, to make sure the error does not come from the ZEMU tester.*
+*Note: Sometimes, batched tests may fail, it is recommended to launch a singular test for the failed one to make sure the error does not come from the ZEMU tester.*

 # Plugin edit and rework: